NZ Herald

 No one, though, enhanced their claims in Perth more than Tupaea.

-With two tries, the first he finished following a rebound off Barrett’s head, the second from Jordan’s quick tap after fending off Wallabies flanker Tom Hooper, a sound defensive display while injecting his direct ball carrying presence, Tupaea defied his lack of familiarity with the centre role to send a statement of intent after replacing Billy Proctor.
+With two tries, the first finished following a rebound off Barrett’s head, the second from Will Jordan’s quick tap after fending off Wallabies flanker Tom Hooper, a sound defensive display while injecting his direct ball carrying presence, Tupaea defied his lack of familiarity with the centre role to send a statement of intent after replacing Billy Proctor.

 “It’s a position I haven’t played a lot.
 I got a lot of confidence from my midfield partners this week – Billy, Anton [Lienert-Brown] and Rieko [Ioane] – so I’m pretty pleased with that performance,” Tupaea said.

 “It was a surprise.
-Monday clarity I was running on the wing again and my name got called on Tuesday morning at centre with no heads up.
+Monday clarity, I was running on the wing again and my name got called on Tuesday morning at centre with no heads-up.
 I was all over my detail.
 I thought I trained there very well this week so I had a lot of confidence going into the game.
-I’m happy to play anywhere for this team – 12, 13, or 22 – I just want to be out there.
+I’m happy to play anywhere for this team – 12, 13 or 22 – I just want to be out there.

-“Defensively there’s a lot more space to cover.
+“Defensively, there’s a lot more space to cover.
 You saw I had to chase down Max Jorgensen a few times.
-I’m not used to that but there’s more space on attack which is nice.
+I’m not used to that but there’s more space on attack, which is nice.

-“We wanted to be physical, fearless and use our forwards up front with the likes of myself and Leicester who are keen to get downhill on the carry.
+“We wanted to be physical, fearless and use our forwards up front with the likes of myself and Leicester, who are keen to get downhill on the carry.
 I think we showed that tonight.”

 Advertisement